Lor7/WRO2024-FUTURE-ENGINEERS-VOLTERRA-TEAM-INTERNATIONAL-FINAL/README.md

   </tr>
 </table>

 **Power Distribution** <br> Sensors receive 5.0V from the **Raspberry** (except the color sensor at 3.3V).
 The **EDGE TPU** gets 2W of power from the Raspberry's USB3.0 at 5V, with a peak current use of 900mA.
 Arduino Nano receives power directly from the voltage stabilizer and provides 5.0V power to the servo motor.
+The gearmotor is powered directly by the motor driver, which in turn draws power from the battery.

 <br>